jupyterlab/benchmarks/experiments/prosemirror/README.md

 # JupyterLab Benchmarks

-A page with may prosemirror editors.
+A page with many ProseMirror editors.